florencemezino/vert_outre_mer/README.md

 1. Colour Scheme
 The two main colours used for this project are as follow :
-* `XXXXXX` : clear green to match the [hero image](assets//images/la_reunion)
+* `#67A759` : clear green
-* `XXXXXX` : dark green
+* `#666666` : dark grey

 2. Typography
-The `xxxxx` font is the main font used throughout the whole website with `xxxxx`, `xxxxx`, `xxxxx` as fallback fonts in case for any reason the font isn't being imported into the site correctly.
+The `Montserrat` font is the main font used throughout the whole website with `sans-serif` as fallback fonts in case for any reason the font isn't being imported into the site correctly.
-`xxxxx` is a clean font used frequently in programming, so it is both attractive and appropriate for this portfolio project.
-It has a techy, machine-like feel to it.
-The wide-open characters also give it a friendly touch and this is the goal of this personal portfolio.

 3. Imagery
-Imagery is important in this sustainable guide as it bring the travellers already within the destination.
-Images are mainly landscapes images representing each destination.
+Imagery is important in this website about sustainable tourism as it bring the travellers already within the destination.
+Images are mainly landscapes images and event/activities representing each destination.

 a.
 Landscape photos
 Images are mainly landscapes representing each destination.

-All photos from Reunion Island page have been bought and are from `Air Lagon` a paragliding agency based in Reunion Island.
+All landscape photos from Reunion Island page were bought and are from `Air Lagon` a paragliding agency based in Reunion Island.
-All photos from
-All photos from
-All photos from
-All photos from
-All photos from

 * The large background  of the main page [hero image](assets//images/xxxxx) is designed to be striking and catch the user's attention.
 It also has a green aesthetic in order to reflect the sustainable aspect.
 * [xxxxxx](assets/images/) has been thought to